rodolphe37/cra-template-github-my-profile/README.md

 **🚩 Important, the console must be opened in the folder where you want to install the application 🚩**

-✅Download and unzip my automatic installation script
+✅Download* and unzip* my automatic installation script

-  ❕the script can be unzipped or you wish, you can delete it once the installation is complete
+  *the script can be unzipped or you wish, you can delete it once the installation is complete ❕

 ✅open your console, then drag and drop the bash file into the console,